MarkDementev/Page-analyzer/README.md

 # Overview

-This project is a website based on the Javelin framework.
+This project is a website based on the Javalin framework.
 This site analyzes the pages indicated to it for SEO suitability.

 # Project link